Charles W. Miller: Personal life and death

 Miller was a friend of Francis E. Baker, a Goshen native who served as a Justice of the Indiana Supreme Court and as a U.S. Circuit Judge.
-They practiced law at the firm of Baker & Miller in Goshen, which grew to be one of the most prominent legal firms of northern Indiana.
+They practiced law at the firm of Baker & Miller in Goshen, which grew to be one of the most prominent legal firms of Northern Indiana.
 Both Joseph Mitchell (an Indiana Supreme Court Justice) and John H. Baker (a U.S. Representative from Indiana and a U.S. District Judge) both practiced law at this firm with Baker and Miller.
 John H. Baker convinced Miller to support Albert J. Beveridge's candidacy in a race for a U.S. Senate seat.

 Miller was president of the State Bank of Goshen, the Elkhart County Loan and Trust Company, and two local telephone companies.
 He also served as secretary of Lesh, Prouty & Abbott Company, a walnut lumber manufacturing business in East Chicago.

 Miller gave a patriotic address to students during a Memorial Day celebration at Purdue University in 1907.
+He was a member of the Knights of Pythias.

-Miller was a member of the Knights of Pythias.
+He married Sarah Elizabeth Perkins of Goshen in 1887.

-Miller married Sarah Elizabeth Perkins of Goshen in 1887.
+Miller was found dead in his hotel room in Indianapolis on February 17, 1923.
+City detectives determined that he had drunk carbolic acid and cut his own throat the previous day.

-The Indiana University Maurer School of Law named a fellowship in honor of Miller.
+The Indiana University Maurer School of Law named a fellowship in his honor.